JESUSC1/Speech-to-Text-Transcription-and-Analysis/README.md

 ---
 ## Analysis
 The project's primary objective is to transcribe spoken language with high accuracy.
+Analyses are divided into two Python notebooks.

+`comparing-speech-to-text-systems` notebook:
-- `Transcription Engines`: The `comparing-speech-to-text-systems` notebook delves into the comparison and utilization of various online speech-to-text systems.
+- Transcription Engines: This notebook delves into the comparison and utilization of various online speech-to-text systems such as GCP, AWS, IBM, Azure, and Rev.ai.

+`transcript-conversion-analysis` notebook:
-- `Transcript Conversion`: The `transcript-conversion-analysis` notebook details methods for converting and structuring the transcripts for subsequent analysis.
+- `Transcript Conversion`: Details methods for converting and structuring the transcripts for subsequent analysis.
-- `Frequency Analysis`: Within the `transcript-conversion-analysis` notebook, methodologies are provided for evaluating word and phrase frequencies.
+- `Frequency Analysis`: Methodologies are provided for evaluating word and phrase frequencies.
-- `Sentiment Analysis`: The potential for sentiment analysis is highlighted in the `transcript-conversion-analysis` notebook.
+- `Sentiment Analysis`: Highlights the potential for sentiment analysis.
-- `Length Analysis`: The `transcript-conversion-analysis` notebook investigates statement lengths and verbosity patterns.
+- `Length Analysis`: Investigates statement lengths and verbosity patterns.
-- `Topic Modeling`: Potential topic identification from the transcribed data is discussed in the `transcript-conversion-analysis` notebook.
+- `Topic Modeling`: Discusses potential topic identification from the transcribed data.

 ---
 ## Key Achievements